docsforadobe/after-effects-scripting-guide/docs/layercollection.rst

 ``name``         A string containing the name of the new layer.
 ``centerPoint``  The center of the new camera, a floating-point array [x, y].
-                 This is used to set the initial x and y values of the new camera’s Point of Interest property.
+                 This is used to set the initial x and y values of the new camera's Point of Interest property.
 The z value is set to 0.
 ===============  =============================================================

 **Returns**